 Nicora Placa is an assistant professor at Hunter College.
-Previously, she taught elementary and middle school mathematics in New York City and conducts professional development for teachers both nationally and internationally.
+Previously, she taught elementary and middle school mathematics in New York City and supporting students and teachers continues to guide her work.

-Her current research is focused on exploring teacher learning, particularly urban K-8 mathematics teachers and teacher leaders.
-She is a co-PI on an NSF study titled “Taking a Deep Dive: Investigating PD impact on what teachers take up and use in their classroom.”
-She is also the author of a book on collaborative coaching that describes how school culture can be transformed through mathematics coaching practices that is scheduled to be released by Stenhouse in 2020.
+Her current research is focused on exploring mathematics professional development and coaching.
+She is a co-PI on 2 NSF studies: “Taking a Deep Dive: Investigating PD impact on what teachers take up and use in their classroom” and “Achieving Equitable Persistence in STEM with a Data-informed Student-centered Transformation of the First-year College Experience.”
+She is also the author of a book titled “6 Tools for Collaborative Mathematics Coaching” that is scheduled to be released by Stenhouse in Spring 2023.

 - Ph.D., Mathematics Education, September 2017, Steinhardt School of Culture, Education and Human Development New York University, New York, NY.

 - Master of Science in Education, May 2005 Mercy College, New Teacher Residency Program, Dobbs Ferry, NY New York City Teaching Fellow.

 - Bachelor of Arts in Psychology, Bachelor of Arts in Communication, May 2000 University of Pennsylvania, College of Arts and Sciences, Philadelphia, PA.

 - QSTA 406: Mathematics Teaching and Learning in Elementary School